 - We are social beings.
 We use technology to be social.
 Take advantage of it!

-Both what we say as how we say it are very important.
+Both what we say as to how we say it is very important.
 The tone delivered is also very important both within our app as further beyond.
-If we choose certain tone on our website or in our social networks, why not use it also in our app?
+If we choose a certain tone on our website or in our social networks, why not use it also in our app?

 Sometimes we come across many applications that look like if they were written by robots giving orders: “Download the app if you want to continue”, and so on.
 But what if I’m not interested?
 Very often we are not even asked about it…